cashvee/cryptonite_taskphase_kashvi/rev_engg/pico_ctf/arm-series challenges/ARMssembly 0.md

     - **Operation**: Loads two values from memory into two registers at once.
     - **Example**: `ldp x29, x30, [sp], 48` loads values from the stack into `x29` and `x30`, then updates `sp` to point to the next address after the loaded data.

-### Summary
-These instructions and directives form the core of programming in ARM assembly language, enabling you to manipulate data, control program flow, and structure your code effectively.
-Each serves a specific purpose that contributes to the overall functionality of the assembly program.